mkmenta/python-package-example/README.md

 python3 setup.py bdist_wheel sdist
 twine upload dist/*
 ```

+### Code format checks and tests (GitHub Actions for continuous integration)
+In order to check the code format and test it, this project runs a GitHub action defined in [`.github/workflows/main-action.yml`](.github/workflows/main-action.yml).

+You can check the execution of this action [here](https://github.com/mkmenta/python-package-example/actions/workflows/main-action.yml).

+This allows blocking any merge of a pull request if the code is not correcly formatted or tests are not passing.
+In order to do that you can go to `Settings -> Branches -> Add rule`

 ### Other useful stuff
 - This repo is prepared for PyCharm and it has some run configurations (in `.idea/runConfigurations`).